-Туре Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Discounted cash flows: The valuation model considers the present value of expected receipt/payment discounted using appropriate discounting rates.
+Туре Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Non current financial assets and liabilities measured at amortised cost Discounted cash flows: The valuation model considers the present value of expected receipt/payment discounted using appropriate discounting rates.
 Not applicable Not applicable Forward contracts for foreign exchange contracts Forward pricing: The fair value is determined using quoted forward exchange rates at the reporting date and present value calculations based on high credit quality yield curves in the respective currency.
 Not applicable Not applicable Current investments -in mutual funds The fair values of investments in mutual fund units is based on the net asset value ('NAV') as stated by the issuers of these mutual fund units in the published statements as at Balance Sheet date.
 NAV represents the price at which the issuer will issue further units of mutual fund and the price at which issuers will redeem such units from the investors.
 Not applicable Not applicable